andreabellome/mlp-space-traj/README.md

 The model is then trained over a small number of epochs, and the results are plotted.

+Another notebook is provided, that is [space_traj_mlp.ipynb](space_traj_mlp.ipynb).
+This uses [Pytorch](https://pytorch.org/) instead of [Tensorflow](https://www.tensorflow.org/).
+To install it, one should look at the main page of [Pytorch](https://pytorch.org/) and run the installation depending upon the operating system and local setup.

 ## Contributing

 Currently, only invited developers can contribute to the repository.